 - Whether the delegation of authority to take decisions about a child's care continues to be appropriate and in the child's best interests;

 - Other matters which may arise should also be considered with due regard to the circumstances of the child and the placement.

-After the review, the IRO will notify the Independent Review Unit of the way in which the child participated in the review, together with the outcome and the date for the next review.
+After the review, the IRO will undertake a number of tasks on Care Director.
+Within 5 working days of the Children in Care Review the IRO will confirm how the child participated in their review and confirm the date of the next review.

 Where there is evidence of poor practice, the IRO will consider what action is needed to bring this to the attention of the relevant and appropriate managers - see Section 13, Monitoring of Review Decisions.